Optimal $L^2$ Extensions of Openness Type: Introduction

-$L^2$ extensions of openness type are closely related to $L^2$ extensions of Ohsawa-Takegoshi type.
+The $L^2$ extension problem of openness type is closely related to the usual one.
 Roughly speaking, the limiting cases of $L^2$ extension theorems of openness type are $L^2$ extension theorems of Ohsawa-Takegoshi type.
-In Theorem \ref{MainThm:Opt}, if $\psi$ has suitable singularities along the pole $S:=\{\psi=-\infty\}$, then the right hand side of \eqref{Eq:OptEstOpen-intro} will converges to an integral on $S$ as $a\to+\infty$.
+In Theorem \ref{MainThm:Opt}, if $\psi$ has suitable singularities along the pole $S:=\{\psi=-\infty\}$, then the right hand side of \eqref{Eq:OptEstOpen-intro} will converge to an integral on $S$ as $a\to+\infty$.
 In this way, we obtain an optimal $L^2$ extension theorem in the setting of Guan-Zhou \cite{GuanZhou2015} (see Theorem \ref{Thm:NewMesExt}).
 The same approach is applicable to certain jet $L^2$ extensions (see Theorem \ref{Thm:OptJetExt}).

 Nevertheless, optimal $L^2$ extension theorems of openness type imply something more.
 As an application of Theorem \ref{MainThm:Opt}, we prove the following result.

 \begin{theorem} Let $\Omega$ be a weakly pseudoconvex K\"ahler manifold of dimension $n$, let $(E,h)$ be a Hermitian holomorphic vector bundle over $\Omega$ whose curvature is Nakano semi-positive.
 Suppose there exists a psh function $\psi:\Omega\rightarrow[-\infty,0)$ with a logarithmic pole at $w\in\Omega$.
 Moreover, we assume that: